haziqmhs12/Book-Tracker-Web/README.md

 # Web Project

 First create database name = **login_system**
-> (optional can use other name but need to change the code)
+> (optional can use other name but need to change at the config.php)

 ## Then create table users, books, user_books